hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/writings_prose/198_sketch_of_the_life_of_pavhari_baba.md

 and which strangely enough did not venture into the field of architectural triumphs till its world-conquering descendant had melted away into modern Hinduism.
-Girnar is celebrated amongst Hindus as having been sanctified by the stay of the great Avadhuta Guru Dattâtreya, and rumour has it that great and perfected Yogis are still to be met with by the fortunate on its top.
+Girnar is celebrated amongst Hindus as having been sanctified by the stay of the great Avadhuta Guru Dattātreya, and rumour has it that great and perfected Yogis are still to be met with by the fortunate on its top.